NMRPredict Help

 A list of identical structures (if any) found in the database is also given.
 Clicking on the list displays the details.

-• Equ – the equivalence group which was assigned (if equivalence was set manually)
+• Equ – the equivalence group which was assigned automatically

 • Info – Error/ warning information.
 This includes: